bilbo443/BILBBET/BUTTON_AUDIT.md

 ## Suggested order for continuing this

-1. `jsdom` install confirmed genuinely blocked in this sandbox (403 Forbidden from the registry, not transient) — don't retry here; worth trying only if a future session has different network access.
+1. `jsdom` confirmed genuinely blocked in this sandbox (403 Forbidden from the registry, not transient) — don't retry here.
-2. Weekly/pre-season tipping picks — most real user interaction happens here, similar traffic level to the betting slip already reviewed.
-3. Admin: end-of-season archiving — worth doing before it's ever actually used for real, given it's a one-way, high-consequence operation.
-4. Everything else, in whatever order is convenient.
+2. Pre-season picks UI (`togglePreseasonPick`/`toggleFinalResult`) — the
+   one remaining real-money-adjacent flow not yet reviewed.
+3. Admin: punter management (balance adjustment, kick/unkick, reset, approve/reject) and cup fixtures/playoffs — lower individual risk than what's been covered so far, but still unreviewed.
+4. Helptip dismissal and mobile-specific quirks — polish-level, lowest priority of what's left.